comtravo/comtravo.github.io/_posts/2019-08-16-billing-engine.md

 }
  ```

-The first Lambda function that is triggered is the Pre-processor.
-Based on cloudwatch input the Pre-processor loads bookings that happened during a specified period of time.
-The Pre-processor then figures out which companies are due reports.
-The number of booking events varies; in practice there are often more than 20K events for each run of the lambda function.
+The first Lambda function that is triggered is the pre-processor.
+Based on the cloudwatch input, the pre-processor loads bookings that happened during a specified period of time.
+The pre-processor then figures out which companies have reports due.
+The number of booking events varies; in practice, there are often more than 20K events for each run of the lambda function.
 Each of these events is processed by a `Step function` that itself consists of multiple `Lambda functions`.
-Together they generate invoices and reports, and handle sending those to our customers via the `Simple Email Service`.
+Together, they generate invoices and reports and handle sending those to our customers via the `Simple Email Service`.

 # The Challenge of Throttling

 In order to maintain a high level of quality of service, cloud providers can throttle services during peak times.
 This allows the cloud provider to ensure their overall system is stable.
 The resource throttling can be limited to individual instances of an application or be more general and throttle entire services.
 The potential throttling has a major impact on how application developers need to design services.

-In our use case if we started processing events for all companies at once, for instance by starting as many `Step functions` as we have events, the lambda and step functions would get rate limited.
+In our use case, if we started processing events for all companies at once, for instance, by starting as many `Step functions` as we have events, the lambda and step functions would get rate limited.
 There are several approaches to resolve this issue.
-For example the [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) algorithm uses progressively longer waits between retries for consecutive rate limit responses.
-Exponential backoff, however, can perform quite poorly in practice when a lot of clients issue long running requests at the same time.
+For example, the [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) algorithm uses progressively longer waits between retries for consecutive rate limit responses.
+Exponential backoff, however, can perform quite poorly in practice when a lot of clients issue long-running requests at the same time.
 The cloud provider can become overloaded simply from having to _reject_ a large number of requests.
-A better approach would be to implement client-side throttling, which allows the application developer to account for application specific behaviours.
+A better approach would be to implement client-side throttling, which allows the application developer to account for application-specific behaviors.
 Google [recommends](https://landing.google.com/sre/sre-book/chapters/handling-overload/) client-side throttling to prevent overloading server backends with just rejecting requests.

-In order to solve the throttling issue we implemented `Queue-Based Load Leveling`.
+In order to solve the throttling issue, we implemented `Queue-Based Load Leveling`.
 ![Queue and Lambda function control the rate](/images/2019_08_16/queue-based-load-leveling-pattern.png)

-Instead of directly triggering an AWS Step function, the Pre-processor Lambda feeds a work queue based on [`SQS`](https://aws.amazon.com/sqs/). `SQS` provides nearly unlimited throughput and scales dynamically based on demand of the application.
-On the other side of the queue, a Gatekeeper `Lambda function` actively controls to number of parallel `Step Function`s.
-Below is a code snippet on how to check the number of running `Step functions` in TypeScript.
+Instead of directly triggering an AWS Step function, the pre-processor Lambda feeds a work queue based on [`SQS`](https://aws.amazon.com/sqs/). `SQS` provides nearly unlimited throughput and scales dynamically based on the demand of the application.
+On the other side of the queue, a Gatekeeper `Lambda function` actively controls the number of parallel `Step Function`s.
+Below is a code snippet of how to check the number of running `Step functions` in TypeScript.

-First we fetch the currently running `Step function`s and check whether there is enough capacity to trigger a new `Step function`s.
+First, we fetch the currently running `Step function`s and check whether there is enough capacity to trigger a new `Step function`.
 If there is available capacity, we fetch events with pre-defined limits from the work queue and run new `Step function`s.
 Below is a rough implementation in TypeScript.

 ```TypeScript